Whisper (speech recognition system): Capacity

-Whisper does not outperform models which specialize in the LibriSpeech dataset, although when tested across many datasets, it is more robust and makes 50% fewer errors than other models.
+While Whisper does not outperform models which specialize in the LibriSpeech dataset, when tested across many datasets, it is more robust and makes 55.2% fewer errors than other models.
 Whisper has a differing error rate with respect to transcribing different languages, with a higher word error rate in languages not well-represented in the training data.
 The authors found that multi-task learning improved overall performance compared to models specialized to one task.
 They conjectured that the best Whisper model trained is still underfitting the dataset, and larger models and longer training can result in better models.

 Third-party evaluations have found varying levels of AI hallucination.
 A study of transcripts of public meetings found hallucinations in eight out of every 10 transcripts, while an engineer discovered hallucinations in "about half" of 100 hours of transcriptions and a developer identified them in "nearly every one" of 26,000 transcripts.
 A study of 13,140 short audio segments (averaging 10 seconds) found 187 hallucinations (1.4%), 38% of which generated text that could be harmful because it inserted false references to things like race, non-existent medications, or violent events that were not in the audio.

 Applications

 The model has been used as the base for many applications, such as a unified model for speech recognition and more general sound recognition.
+Whisper has also been integrated into the workflow of biomedical research.
+In 2025, a study on Alzheimer's disease detection used the model to transcribe spontaneous speech recordings.
+The transcripts that were generated by the model were combined with LLM vector embeddings and traditional classifiers to help classify the patients' health.
+Another application is when OVALYTICS incorporated Whisper to transcribe YouTube videos and automate content moderation systems, which improved its detection of offensive content.

+The model has also been used in academic libraries and cultral heritage institutions to generate transcripts and captions for their digitized audiovisual collections.
+In a 2025 case study, Emory University Libraries found that Whisper reduced the labor used in transcription by around 30-35%, shifting work from text creation to text correction.
+However, human review is still necessary to make sure accuracy, formatting, and accessibility are all standard.